Definition of Proxy Statement

 Explanation

 It is a one-source document for shareholders with voting rights to understand the material matters of the Annual Meeting.
-It allows them to understand in a better way the top management, the composition of their compensation (fixed or performance-oriented and performance measure) and its growth over the years (which can be compared with the company’s growth), the appointment of auditors, and any other relevant matter which is material in nature.
+It allows them to understand in a better way the top management, the composition of their compensation (fixed or performance-oriented and performance measure) and its growth over the years (which can compare with the company’s growth), the appointment of auditors, and any other relevant matter which is material in nature.

 Example of Proxy Statement